 What is the Oregon Tech OWLS Program?

-The OWLS program provides a unique scholarship opportunity for Oregon Tech-bound students who obtain at least 9 science, technology, engineering or math (STEM) college credits through dual high school/college credits in their high school, expedited on-site college classes or Project Lead the Way engineering and technology credits by exam.
+The OWLS program provides a unique scholarship opportunity for Oregon Tech-bound students who obtain at least 9 science, technology, engineering or math (STEM) college credits through either a dual credit program (high school/college credits in their high school), expedited on-site college classes or Project Lead the Way (engineering and technology credits by exam).
 Students who are admitted to Oregon Tech and meet the OWLS criteria receive a one-year $1,000 scholarship.
+If the applicant's college credit was award through Oregon Tech, they will receive a one-year $1,500 scholarship.

 How does it work?

-Oregon Tech works with partner high schools to identify courses that can be offered for dual credit in the Advanced Credit Program (ACP).
+Oregon Tech and other colleges throughout the state partner with high schools to identify courses that can be offered for college credit.
 The courses must meet the standards and outcomes of a college-level course and the teacher must be qualified to teach at the college level.
-They work with a mentor professor from Oregon Tech.
 Partner high schools can also arrange for their students to take courses on Oregon Tech’s campuses through High School Transition (HST), or students can demonstrate proficiency at a college level by taking exams in their Project Lead the Way (PLTW) courses.
 STEM college credits may also be acquired at other accredited colleges and universities that are transferrable to Oregon Tech.

 Who is eligible to apply?